L'Invincible-class submarine

-The SNLE 3G (Sous-Marin Nucléaire Lanceur d'Engins de Troisieme Génération) "third generation nuclear ballistic missile submarine") is a class of submarines under development for the French Navy's nuclear deterrent, part of the Force de dissuasion.
-It is being designed as a replacement for the current beginning around 2035, and could remain in service to as late as 2090.
+The L'Invincible class submarine (formerly Sous-Marin Nucléaire Lanceur d'Engins de Troisieme Génération; SNLE 3G) ("third generation nuclear ballistic missile submarine") is a class of submarines under development for the French Navy's nuclear deterrent, part of the Force de dissuasion.
+It is being designed as a replacement for the current Le Triomphant class beginning around 2035, and could remain in service to as late as 2090.
 Steel was cut on the first vessel in the class in March 2024.
+On 2 March 2026 President Emmanuel Macron announced that the lead vessel would be named L'Invincible and was planned to be in commission in 2036.

 Planning

-The current French ballistic missile submarines, the came into service from 1997 and are due to be withdrawn around 2035.
+The current French ballistic missile submarines, the Le Triomphant class came into service from 1997 and are due to be withdrawn around 2035.
 Initial studies for a replacement class began in 2017.
 The start of the general detailed design phase for the vessels was announced on 18 February 2021 by Minister of the Armed Forces Florence Parly.

 The project is led by the French defence procurement agency, the Direction générale de l'armement, with support from the French Alternative Energies and Atomic Energy Commission.
 The vessels are expected to be built by Naval Group in Cherbourg and TechnicAtome.
 The supply chain will involve 200 companies and 3,000 people.
 The design phase is expected to require 15 million man hours of effort and the construction of each submarine 20 million man-hours.
 A memorandum of understanding has been signed with Thales Group to provide a full sonar suite for the new class which will include flank and bow-mounted sonar and a towed array.
 The suite will require the use of artificial intelligence to manage the increased data outputs.

 The cost of the project has been estimated by commentators at around €40 billion, though the Ministry for the Armed Forces has said it is too early to provide an estimate.
 The design phase is expected to last around five years.